Gudkat/tiralabra_deflate/documentation/Weekly_reports/week1.md

 ## Questions

-The entire deflate algorithm execution such as it is used in gzip etc. seems to be quite a lot of work.
+* The entire deflate algorithm execution such as it is used in gzip etc. seems to be quite a lot of work.
 In the video ([This one](https://www.youtube.com/watch?v=SJPvNi4HrWQ)) I linked in the specification.md document they mention difficulty about some of the huffman encoding not fitting within 15 bit space that is allocated to those.
 Would it be considered a detriment to leave the specification document as is and work on huffman and LZ77 first, then create a deflate using fixed table for symbols instead of working on a dynamic one for that?
+* I don't really find much benefit for actual user interface for this project.
+Is it okay to just have it run in CLI with args..?